|random picture, but makes me smile.|

 Where to go?
 What to do?

 Imagine being stranded in the middle of nowhere, not knowing what to do.
 I called up someone.
-She told me, try to see it that God's redirecting you.
+She told me, try to see it as if God is redirecting you.

 I told her, "I believe that.
 The problem is I don't know what to do or where to go."